Haufe-Lexware/wicked.haufe.io/doc/authorization-servers.md

 2. Coded into the application is its `client_id` and the URL of the Authorization Server (and of course also the URL of the API which it wants to access)
 3. The application accesses the authorization server via the end point which is exposed via Kong; this can either be an API call itself (using e.g. the Resource Owner Password Grant) or a user agent redirect (using the Implicit Grant)
 4. The Authorization Server makes sure it knows the client which is identified by the client ID
 5. In most cases, the Authorization Server will delegate the actual identification of the end user to a third party IdP, e.g. ADFS, a SAML IdP or some other identity provider the Authorization Server knows how to talk to.
-It would in principle be possible to establish identity using other means as well, such as certificates.
-This does not matter, as long as the Authorization Server has a means to establish identity ("Authenticate")
+The simples case is that the Authorization Server checks the wicked user database for a username and password combination (any `local` auth method).
-6. As soon as the Auth Server knows the identity of the end user and has verified that this particular user is allowed to access the API ("Authorize"), the Authorization Server calls the Kong Adapter to tell it that it wants an access token to pass back to the client application
+6. As soon as the Auth Server knows the identity of the end user and has verified that this particular user is allowed to access the API ("Authorize"), the Authorization Server will use Kong to author an access token
-7. The Kong Adatper does a couple of additional checks (e.g. "does the application have a valid subscription to the API?") and then issues the required type of access token
+7. Kong does a couple of additional checks (e.g. "does the application have a valid subscription to the API?") and then issues the required type of access token

 This flow is the same for both the Implicit Grant Flow and the Resource Owner Password Grant Flow; the only thing which differs is the way the access tokens are passed on, and whether you get a refresh token or not.